ritchieng/wideresnet-tensorlayer/README.md

 ## Files
 I have included two files.

+1. cifar_wide_resnet_tl.py
-1. One file allows you to run each iteration manually with an external call.
-It illustrates how TensorLayer allows for more complex use.
+- This allows you to run each iteration manually with an external call.
-2. And another file where you simply just run normal iterations automatically.
+- It illustrates how TensorLayer allows for more complex use.
+- It runs for 10 iterations, you can easily increase the number of iterations.
+2. cifar_wide_resnet_keras.py
+- This is a similar implementation with Keras.
+- However extending this further is challenging.